 - all the indicators and brake lights (including high-stop brake lights) work correctly and all lenses are intact

-- the high and low beams of the headlights operate, if the test is taking place in poor light conditions
+- the high and low beams of the headlights operate, if the test will be in poor light conditions

-- the windscreen washers and wipers work, if the test is taking place in rain or fog
+- the windscreen washers and wipers work, if the test will be in rain or fog

 - the horn works

 - the vehicle licence, registration and WoF are current (as well as the RUC licence if you require one)

 - mirrors are in the correct position for you to see behind the car when you're sitting in the driver’s seat

 Before the test, the testing officer will run through some basic instructions for the test and ask you if you have any questions.

 If you have difficulty speaking or understanding English, we recommend you bring an interpreter with you.

 Before your test, your testing officer may ask for your permission to have an observer accompany you on your test.
 You can decline the request, but remember that the observer would be there to observe the testing officer and not you.